Perfect Pillowy Potato Gnocchi

 Mash and Then Cool:

 - Mash the potatoes well using a fork, potato masher, or potato ricer while warm or hot.
-If you are careful not to overwhip, you can use a mixer (unpopular opinion).
+If you are careful not to overwhip, you can use a mixer (my unpopular opinion).
 Transfer to a large work surface and spread out.
-If you boiled the potatoes, consider heating them first in a pot to dry them out a bit.
+The potatoes must be completely cooled before moving on.

 Mix Ingredients and Knead: